mariia-kiliushina/femme/backlog.md

 - Create Modal for record creation and displaying record's info for selecte date
 - Create user profile component
 - Fix main image positioning and size
+- Create dropdowns for selections for the records

 <!-- ## 3.
 Additional functionality